Get two new free healthy recipes each week. Sign Up

 Vegan meatball flavors

-Italian meatballs: For an Italian style version, add up to a teaspoon each of dried oregano and parsley flakes.
 You can also add a sprinkle of dried basil and substitute the oats with an equal amount of toasted or panko breadcrumbs.

-Cheese meatballs: Add one or two tablespoons of vegan Parmesan or Romano cheese before blending the ingredients.
-Or press a small piece from a block of vegan cheese into the center of each ball after rolling.
+Or press a small piece or square from a block of vegan cheese into the center of each ball after rolling.

-Teriyaki meatballs: Add a fourth of a teaspoon of powdered ginger to the dry ingredients.
-After baking or frying, cover the vegan black bean balls with your favorite teriyaki sauce.
-Garnish with sesame seeds and chopped green onions.
+After baking or frying, cover the vegan black bean balls with your favorite jarred or homemade teriyaki sauce.

 Vegan sausage meatballs: Before blending the meatball ingredients, add a teaspoon of fennel seeds, a half teaspoon of dried basil, and a shake of black pepper.

-Vegan sweet and sour meatballs: As with the teriyaki version above, add a fourth of a teaspoon of powdered ginger.
-Cover the finished balls in bottled or homemade sweet and sour sauce.
-Stir in diced pineapple and cooked bell peppers if desired.
+Vegan sweet and sour meatballs: As with the teriyaki version above, add a fourth of a teaspoon of powdered ginger in the beginning.

 Trending recipe this week: Buffalo Cauliflower Wings